vigetlabs/blendid/README.md

 - `setWatch` sets a variable that tells the browserify task whether or not to use watchify.
 - `browserSync` has `build` as a task dependecy, so that all your assets will be processed before browserSync tries to serve them to you in the browser.
 - `build` includes the following tasks: `['browserify', 'sass', 'images', 'markup']`

+### Configuration
+All paths and plugin settings have been abstracted into a centralized config object in `gulp/config.js`.
+Adapt the paths and settings to the structure and needs of your project.